Dreadlocks Creation Guide

 So, you’re thinking of getting dreadlocks.
 Let me tell you, I’m as excited as you are, remembering how I felt when I took the decision and finally gave myself dreadlocks at home.

-In case you’re considering making this change, you’re in the right place to learn how to do it.
+In case you aren’t sure yet, or in case you can’t wear dreadlocks permanently but you like the style, we can recommend trying some temporary synthetic dreadlocks.
+See our synthetic dreads guide here and the FAQ page here, to learn everything about how to install and maintain them.If you’re looking to get permanent dreads, you’re in the right place to learn how to create them.
 By the end of this article you’ll know exactly the different ways to dread your hair, and what you should especially pay attention to, for best results.

 Photo by DeMorris Byrd on Unsplash